geisera/apex-blog/README.md

 Check out the documentation below to get started.

-# A big, glaring error!!!
+# A big, glaring error!!

 Facing issues?
 Check the [FAQ page](https://github.com/timlrx/tailwind-nextjs-starter-blog/wiki) and do a search on past issues.
 Feel free to open a new issue if none has been posted previously.